SOCIAL SIGNALPLAYBOOK

 Frequently Asked Questions

-How can incremental revenue testing improve marketing ROI?
+How can incrementality testing improve marketing effectiveness?

-What is an outcomes-first measurement stack?
+What constitutes an outcomes-first measurement stack?

 Works Cited & Evidence